John Spencer (military officer): Military career

-Work
+Later work

 Spencer is currently a chair of urban warfare studies at the MWI and a colonel in the California State Guard, where he is assigned as the director of urban warfare training with the 40th Infantry Division.

 During the summer of 2022, while Russian invasion of Ukraine was still in progress, he visited Ukraine, "to study the battle of Kyiv."

 During the Russian invasion of Ukraine in 2022, he started giving advice on "how to resist the Russian invasions" through Twitter.
 This culminated in him releasing "The Mini-Manual for the Urban Defender: A Guide to the Strategies and Tactics of Defending a City", which was translated into more than 10 languages.

 He is also a contributing editor at War on the Rocks.

-Opinions on Israeli invasion of Gaza
+Opinions on the Gaza war

-John Spencer has stated that the Israeli military has created a "new standard" consisting of a multitude of novel precautionary measures it has implemented during its invasion of the Gaza Strip, including mass calling and texting of Gazan civilians, giving them days or weeks to evacuate, as well as Israel's roof knocking before airstrikes.
-He has stated that these are practices that no military has ever implemented before.
-Although a foreign policy advisor of Netanyahu has claimed that Spencer said "Israel sets the gold standard in terms of preserving civilian lives", Spencer has refuted this, pointing out that "Israel has not created a gold standard in civilian harm mitigation in war.
-That [would imply] there is a standard in civilian casualties in war that is acceptable or not acceptable".
-Nevertheless, many commentators have used this "gold standard" phrase and Spencer's name in several critiques of Israel in relation to civilian casualties in Gaza.
+Civilian to combatant casualty ratio

-John Spencer praised Israel's ratio of civilian casualties in Gaza as "historically low for modern warfare," citing IDF claims that 50-60% of Gazans killed were civilians and previous estimates of 80-90% of casualties in modern conflicts being civilians.
-While these claims were later picked up by Netanyahu, Professor Michael Spagat of the University of London writes that the statistics Spencer cites, and his conclusions, are both false.
-The myth that 80-90% of casualties in war are civilians was popular among government officials in the 1990s, but by 2010 it had been debunked by the Red Cross, World Health Organization and others.
-Spagat points out that the Uppsala Conflict Data Program database of wars (1989-2017) shows 42–55% of casualties are civilians in modern warfare; in urban warfare, 40–70% of casualties are civilians.
+Spencer praised Israel's ratio of civilian casualties in Gaza as "historically low for modern warfare," citing IDF claims that 50-60% of Gazans killed were civilians and previous estimates of 80-90% of casualties in modern conflicts being civilians.
+Spencer's claims were echoed by Israeli Prime Minister Benjamin Netanyahu, and Gen. David A. Deptula, Dean of the Mitchell Institute for Aerospace Studies at the U.S. Air Force Academy.

+However, Professor Michael Spagat of the University of London wrote in August 2025 that the statistics Spencer cites, and his conclusions, are both false.
+Spagat cites academic analysis showing that the idea that 80-90% of casualties in war are civilians is a myth.
+Spagat points out that the Uppsala Conflict Data Program database of wars (1989–2017) shows 42–55% of casualties are civilians in modern warfare; in urban warfare, 40–70% of casualties are civilians.
 Spagat also estimates that 80% of Gaza casualties are civilians, concluding that civilian casualties in Gaza are higher than the average for both urban warfare and modern warfare.